Charlie Hunnam’s Awesomely Impromptu ‘Sons Of Anarchy’ Reunion

 Even though Charlie Hunnam had sunglasses on and didn’t wear his usual Sons of Anarchy biker outfit, people recognized the 36-year-old actor, as well as Mark Boone Jnr. and Ryan Hurst.

-Charlie Hunnam stepping out with Mark Boone Jnr. and Ryan Hurst for a mini Sons of Anarchy reunion comes several weeks before the world premiere of Hunnam’s upcoming film The Lost City of Z, in which he stars opposite Robert Pattinson, Sienna Miller and other A-list actors.
+Charlie Hunnam stepping out with Mark Boone Jnr. and Ryan Hurst for a mini Sons of Anarchy reunion comes several weeks before the world premiere of Hunnam’s upcoming film The Lost City of Z, in which he stars opposite Robert Pattinson, Sienna Miller, and other A-list actors.

 Co-stars: The UK-born star – who plays Jackson ‘Jax’ Teller in the FX drama series – was… https://t.co/hwJrQjMFZj via @DailyMailCeleb pic.twitter.com/mFtgxqdo7j